Part 4: How the Fawn Response or Fawning Works in Your Body

 voice quiets or tightens

-thinking becomes foggy
+thinking becomes foggy or blank

-Fawning Lives in the Vagus Nerve
+Fawning and the Vagus Nerve

 The vagus nerve plays a major role in: